-- Shows the steering wheel light on orange every time when you put the key in the ignition and doesn’t start, or
+- It shows the steering wheel light on orange whenever you put the key in the ignition, and it doesn’t start, or

 - It starts and then cuts out after 2 seconds, or

-- Displays Steering column lock defective” message on instrument cluster after it started, or
+- Displays Steering column lock defective” message on the instrument cluster after it started, or

 - It does not respond in any way when the key is inserted into the ignition;